Data Stored in One Location, Made Actionable and Scalable

 An enterprise data lake can solve this challenge.
 Data lakes hold, process, and analyze massive amounts of data, regardless of the format or purpose of the source data.
 MCP’s DataScape™ analytics solution brings native data from multiple sources into a data lake in real-time.
 It provides a comprehensive platform of tools for users to interact with the data easily.

-DataScape: An Artificial and Machine-Learning Platform
+DataScape: An Artificial Intelligence and Machine-Learning Platform

 Implementing MCP’s DataScape analytics solution enables organizations to have: